Coral-Protocol/Pandas-ai-Agent/README.md

 ### Responsibility

-**PandasAI Agent** helps you answer data-related questions about Excel or CSV files using a local LLM (e.g., Llama 3.1) via PandasAI.
+**PandasAI Agent** helps you answer data-related questions about Excel or CSV files using a local LLM (e.g., Qwen3) via PandasAI.
 Simply provide the file path and your natural language question—the agent will query the data and return the answer.

 ### Details